Updated January 2020

 Early Mornings / Which Day To Do Which Park

 When going over which days to do what, we factored in some things.
 We chose not to do Park Hopper tickets because we had strollers (and babies that are not easy to quickly pack up and hop on to a bus with) and eight days to experience the parks.
 Because we didn’t park hop, my family only visited Epcot once, which was sad.
-We also considered park hours, special events and Magic Mornings.
+We also considered park hours, special events and EMH (Extra Magic Hour) before and after the park is open for off site guests.
 Some people will tell you to avoid those days because the parks are busier.
 Because we are morning people, we choose to take advantage of that extra hour in the morning.
 (Though that 3 hour time change made this a little more difficult as waking up at 7 am in Florida was 4 am our time.)

 The other thing was we looked and saw there was a marathon in the Magic Kingdom on our first day in the parks, so we avoided it.
 We found this to be really tricky for WDW vs Disneyland.
 For Disneyland we make a general schedule of what days we’d like to do what park but for the most part it’s flexible.
 For Disney World, you have to make reservations and book your FastPass far in advance or you miss out.

 Water Parks and More